ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-4-2.md

-Chapter 4: Setting Performance Goals: Strategies for Setting Achievable Goals Based on Performance Metrics
+Strategies for Setting Achievable Goals Based on Performance Metrics
 ==========================================================================================================

 Setting achievable goals based on performance metrics is essential to achieving consistent improvement.
 In this chapter, we will discuss strategies for setting achievable goals that are based on performance metrics.